 Here are some unique advantages of the new Cryotec system over ALL other existing systems of Vitrification, including Sage:

-- The universal protocol for oocytes, embryos, and blastocysts makes the method very easy for embryologists.
+* The universal protocol for oocytes, embryos and blastocysts makes the method very easy for the embryologists.

 All these points add up and cumulatively aid in achieving 100% survival.